Text-driven object affordance for guiding grasp-type recognition in multimodal robot teaching: Experiments

 \subsubsection{Enhancing effect of varied affordance}

-After observing the enhancing effect of affordance, based on information theory, we hypothesized that the effect would be stronger with higher grasp-type heterogeneity.
+After observing the enhancing effect of the object affordance, based on information theory, we hypothesized that the effect would be stronger with greater grasp-type bias for each object in a test dataset (i.e., grasp-type heterogeneity).
 To test this hypothesis, we evaluated the effect of grasp-type heterogeneity on recognition.

 We used the same 100 test datasets that were prepared for the comparison experiment.
 The degree of grasp-type heterogeneity, $h$, was defined for each test dataset by the following equation: